 Morrisville provided me with a sound foundation necessary to become the young professional I am today.
 Specifically, the technical skill set I learned through the dedicated faculty placed me in advanced courses upon graduation, positioning me further ahead of my peers.
 Not only was I thoroughly introduced to the importance of design within the profession of architecture and its allied fields, but Morrisville also provided me a platform to excel within the public service and leadership sector of the profession.
 I feel very fortunate to have had the opportunity to attend, embrace, and excel as a Mustang during my tenure at MSC.

 Course DescriptionArchitectural Technology II

 Building upon knowledge developed in ARCH 271, students will investigate various interior and exterior enclosure systems, with an emphasis on materials such as concrete and steel.
 Student will study the principles of these materials from individual structural characteristics, industry uniqueness, to industry uses.
 This course will investigate in detail sitecast and precast concrete framing systems, concrete reinforcing and detailing, and steel framing systems and detailing.
 Also included in this course are site planning (interpolation and grading), traditional and innovative roofing systems, building accessibility and traditional construction drawing documentation – project manuals/specifications.
-Prerequisites: ARCH 101, CAD 181, CAD 183, ARCH 271, or permission of instructor 3 credits (1 lecture hour, 4 laboratory hours), spring semester
+Prerequisites: ARCH 271, CAD 183, MATH 103 (minimum)or permission of instructor 3 credits (1 lecture hour, 4 laboratory hours), spring semester